All Episodes

 And obviously it wants to say something.

-It knows what's going on, it can see the crowd, it can see the press in there.
+It can see the press in there.

-I have a list here that's put out by the National Journal.
+This is put out by the National Journal.

-I think it's uh hotline bunch uh people.
+I mean, it's the hotline people.

 They're all Democrats.

-I mean I was a shock to see this.
+I was shocked to see this.

 Who would have believed that?

-Yet Independent voters are flocking to the Republicans right now.
+Yet, independent voters are flocking to the Republicans right now.

-The news is just is this shocking enough.
+The news is just shocking enough.

-What a what what a staging area.
+What a staging area.

 Every damned one of them is a Democrat.

-Uh but and this is a the national journal, and they're doing, and they're ranking this by the way these people have voted.
+And they're ranking this by the way these people have voted.

-It's not it's not their opinion, it's the way they have voted.
+It's the way they have voted.

 All the centrists are Democrats.